obsidianmd/obsidian-help/en/Import notes/Import from Evernote.md

 6. Select the location of your Evernote backup file.
 7. Click **Import** and wait until import is complete.
 8. You're done!

+### Import settings

+For more advanced import options from Evernote you can also try [importing via Yarle](https://github.com/akosbalasko/yarle).